Precise predictions for boosted Higgs production: Summary and conclusions

 For the gluon fusion contribution, we compare the resulting predictions to those of Monte-Carlo event generators in Table~\ref{tab:MCNLOresults} and find good agreement within the quoted uncertainties.
 This implies that one can safely use the predictions from the considered event generators with the associated theoretical errors in the simulation of the boosted Higgs cross section.
 Additional values of the gluon-fusion cross section are also reported in Appendix~\ref{app:high-pT} up to scales of $1.25$ TeV.

-We stress that we did not account here for other sources of theoretical uncertainties (such as the top mass scheme, PDF and couplings uncertainties, and EW corrections to the gluon-fusion process), which must be included in the overall systematics.
-Therefore, further in-depth studies are required for future precise determinations of the boosted Higgs cross section.
+We stress that we did not account here for other sources of theoretical uncertainties (such as the top mass scheme, PDF and couplings uncertainties, and EW corrections to the gluon-fusion process), which must be included in the overall systematics in phenomenological studies of the boosted Higgs cross section.

-\paragraph{Acknowledgments} The study presented in this article has been carried out within the LHC Higgs Cross Section working group.
+\paragraph{Acknowledgments} This work was done within the LHC Higgs Working Group (LHCHWG).
+K.H. was supported by the Science and Technology Facilities Council (STFC) under grant award ST/P000274/1, and by the European Commission through the ERC Consolidator Grant HICCUP (No. 614577).